-The United States Mint currently manufactures one cent coins that consist of a core of 99.2% zinc and 0.8% copper plated with less than 0.003 inches of pure copper.
-It is 19.05 mm in diameter and weighs 2.5 g with a tolerance of ± 0.1 g.
+The United States Mint currently manufactures one-cent coins that consist of a core of 99.2 percent zinc and 0.8 percent copper plated with less than 0.003 inches of pure copper.
+It is 19.05 millimeters in diameter and weighs 2.5 grams with a tolerance of ± 0.1 grams.

 How Much Does a Nickel Weigh?

 Since the United States Mint began producing nickels in 1866, the specifications remain fairly constant.
-The five cent coin is composed of 75% copper and 25% nickel.
-It weighs 5 g with a tolerance of ± 0.194 g and has a diameter of 21.21 mm.
-Nickels produced between 1866 and 1883 had a slightly smaller diameter of 20.5 mm, and therefore were slightly thicker than today's standard.
+The five-cent coin is composed of 75 percent copper and 25 percent nickel.
+It weighs 5 grams with a tolerance of ± 0.194 grams and has a diameter of 21.21 millimeters.
+Nickels produced between 1866 and 1883 had a slightly smaller diameter of 20.5 millimeters and therefore were slightly thicker than today's standard.

 Since nickels produced in the United States are composed mainly of copper, Congress once again intervened to change the composition of the coin to save copper for the manufacture of munitions to fight the war in Europe.
-From 1942 until 1945, five cent coins were composed of 56% copper, 35% silver, and 9% manganese.
+From 1942 until 1945, five-cent coins were composed of 56 percent copper, 35 percent silver, and 9 percent manganese.
 These coins are easily distinguishable by the large mint mark located above the dome of Monticello on the reverse.

 How Much Does a Dime Weigh?